When and How to Refinance a Personal Loan

 Congratulations to you and your wife for getting your debt under control.
 Once you put the debt consolidation plan in place, it was key to stay current on your credit cards.
 Nice work.

-You can refinance a personal loan.
+You can refinance loans.
 It can make sense if your credit score has improved enough that you’ll be offered enough of a lower rate to compensate for any loan origination fees and costs associated with the loan.

 - Debt consolidation: Typically, personal loan rates are lower than credit card rates, so this could save you thousands of dollars in interest.